 - Wi-Fi in Monte Carlo is notoriously bad.
-Project Fi does not work at all in Monaco (even though they say on their website it will), Verizon was very spotty, but AT&T worked the best of all.
+Google Fi does not work at all in Monaco (even though they say on their website it will), Verizon was very spotty and AT&T worked the best of all.
 However, free wifi is offered at the tournament.

 - Want to play tennis nearby?
-Mouratoglou Academy (he’s Serena’s coach) is worth a trip about 30 minutes away in Biot, France and a lesson.
+Mouratoglou Academy (Serena’s coach) is worth a trip about 30 minutes away in Biot, France and a lesson.
 An Uber will cost you around 60 euros.